0xb120/0xbro.red/_writeups/web-hacking/hacking-custom-reset-password-tokens.md

 # Introduction
 As mentioned in the abstract this blog post shows two different techniques I used to attack and defeat a weak forgot password implementation.

-The first technique exploits the fact that the client-side application signed a parameter used as a checksum to validate the content of requests.
-Thanks to certain information disclosed by the server, it was possible to arbitrarily calculate each checksum, thus making it possible to exploit a weak forgotten password function and reset the password of any user.
+The first technique exploits the fact that the client-side application **signed a parameter used as a checksum** to validate the *content* of requests.
+Thanks to certain *information disclosed* by the server, it was possible to **arbitrarily calculate each checksum**, thus making it possible to **exploit a weak forgot password function** and **reset the password of any user**.

-The second technique instead exploits the weakness of the application's generated password reset tokens.
-These tokens are custom-generated and are easily reconstructed.
-Since every user can register and create an account on this application, it was possible to use the single-packet attack [^single-packet-attack] technique together with the sandwich attack [^sandwich-attack] to generate three tokens at the same time and through a bit of analysis and brute-force, obtain the specific token for the victim account.
+The second technique instead exploits the *weakness* of the application's generated password *reset tokens*.
+These tokens are **custom-generated** and are **easily reconstructed**.
+Since every user can register and create an account on this application, it was possible to use the *single-packet attack* [^single-packet-attack] technique together with the *sandwich attack* [^sandwich-attack] to **generate three tokens at the same** time and through a bit of analysis and brute-force, **obtain the specific token for the victim account**.

 [^single-packet-attack]: [The single-packet attack](https://portswigger.net/research/the-single-packet-attack-making-remote-race-conditions-local), portswigger.net